 If the doctor cannot find a physical cause for the symptoms, he or she may refer the youngster to a child and adolescent psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses in kids and adolescents.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a youngster for a mental illness.
 The doctor bases his or her diagnosis on reports of the child's symptoms and his or her observation of the child's attitude and behavior.
 The doctor often must rely on reports from the child's moms and dads, teachers, and other adults because kids often have trouble explaining their problems or understanding their symptoms.

 How Oppositional Defiant Disorder is Treated—

-Treatment for OPPOSITIONAL DEFIANT DISORDER is determined based on many factors, including the youngster's age, the severity of symptoms, and the child's ability to participate in and tolerate specific therapies.
+Treatment for ODD is determined based on many factors, including the youngster's age, the severity of symptoms, and the child's ability to participate in and tolerate specific therapies.
 Treatment usually consists of a combination of the following:

-- Medication: While there is no medication formally approved to treat OPPOSITIONAL DEFIANT DISORDER, various drugs may be used to treat some of its distressing symptoms, as well as any other mental illnesses that may be present, such as ADHD or depression.
+- Medication: While there is no medication formally approved to treat ODD, various drugs may be used to treat some of its distressing symptoms, as well as any other mental illnesses that may be present, such as ADHD or depression.